 Preparing to install BMC Remedy Developer Studio

-When preparing to install BMC Remedy Developer Studio, remember these tips:
+When planning to install BMC Remedy Developer Studio, remember these tips:

 - Install the Java Runtime Environment (JRE) on the computer that will run BMC Remedy Developer Studio.

-- If you are connecting to servers in different locales, install a multiple-language version of the JRE.
+- If you are connecting to servers in different locales, install a multi-language version of the JRE.

 - The Localization Toolkit option is available by default.